tulski-s/icesat_glah_extract/README.md

 # icesat_glah_extract
 GUI application for extracting your data from GLAH files

 It was my first GUI app which was created for handling ICESat mission hdf data more efficiently.
-It depends on h5py library.
+It is for Python 2.7 and depends on h5py library.

 Find sample ICESat mission data on NASA website to see how it works. http://icesat.gsfc.nasa.gov/icesat/hdf5_products/data/index.php